JCog/fp/BUILDING.md

 replacing `<rom-file>` with the path to a unmodified (and 100% legally obtained) Mario Story (J) or Paper Mario (U) ROM.

 If you do not specifiy an output rom with `-o <output-rom>`, the newly built fp rom will be located in the root directory as either `fp-jp.z64` or `fp-us.z64`.

+To create a patched WAD for use with Wii VC, you must have gzinject installed.
+If you followed the above instructions to install the prebuilt toolchain, this will already be installed.
+If not, follow the instructions [here](https://github.com/krimtonz/gzinject).
+You will also need to generate the wii common key by running `gzinject -a genkey` in the root directory of the repository and following the instructions

+To patch a WAD, run

+    ./makewad <wad>

+A Paper Mario or Mario Story ROM can be provided with the `-m` flag.
+Otherwise, the patcher will use the ROM included in the provided WAD.
+An output WAD name can be specified with the `-o` flag.
+If one is not provided, the patched WAD will either be called `fp-JP.wad` or `fp-US.wad`.

+It is also possible to pass arguments to gzinject by including them in the `makewad` arguments, however the defaults should work fine for most people.